baselime/docs/getting-started/quick-start.md

 ---

-Integrating with [Baselime](https://baselime.io) and getting deep insights into your production serverless systems takes less 5 minutes.
+Integrating with [Baselime](https://baselime.io) and getting deep insights into your production serverless systems takes less than 5 minutes.

 All you need is:
 - An [AWS Account](https://aws.amazon.com/)